28 Justifiable Excuses To Work From Home

 Good Excuses For Working From Home (If You Need Explanations)

-Below, you’ll find the same list of work from home excuses you saw above… but this time each one has some explanation.
+Below, you’ll find the same list of work-from-home excuses you saw above… but this time each one has some explanation.
 This is just in case you need a little backup if your excuse comes under fire.

 Dental emergency